octave-dumont/french-new-word-generator/README.md

 A character-level language modeling library for generating plausible words in any language.
 Implements multiple architectures from simple statistical baselines to neural networks with gated activations.

 Built from scratch using PyTorch tensors with custom layer implementations for educational transparency.
-Based on Andrej Karpathy's tutorials (makemore series).
+Based on Andrej Karpathy's tutorials (makemore series), with additions based on a deeper reading of the original [WaveNet](https://arxiv.org/abs/1609.03499) paper (the main one being GatedActivation).

 ## Overview